moody/Wux/README.md

    local Wux = Addon.Wux
    ```

+3. **Declare SavedVariables** (optional): List them in your TOC file, `## SavedVariables: MyAddonDB` and/or `## SavedVariablesPerCharacter: MyAddonCharDB`.
+See the end of Usage below for reading and persisting them with Wux.

 ## Usage

 Wux's state lives in one table, built up by reducers rather than written to directly.
-That table's final shape is what you'd persist as SavedVariables, though reading and writing it is outside Wux itself.
+That table's final shape is what you'd persist as SavedVariables, covered at the end of this section.

 This is the root state we want to end up with: